jacopotagliabue/vibe-proving-with-llms/README.md

 uv run python proof_checker_playground.py
 ```

 Note that we showcase only a few simple proofs, mostly to highlight how the proof checker class works.
-We refer the reader to the tests for a more comprehensive set of examples!
+We refer the reader to the tests for a more comprehensive set of examples.

 ### Run the tests